-Improve Your Listening Skills
+How To Improve Listening

 Studies show that the average person only listens with 25% efficiency.
 And that effective leaders listen 40% better than ineffective leaders.

-Effective Listening Tips – Video Recap
+Effective Listening Tips

 Hi, I am David Rowan, a psychologist and consultant at Psychological Associates, and this is your Q4 minute.
 It’s January, which has a lot of people thinking about New Year’s resolutions.
 How about a resolution to be a great listener?

 Remember the five-step format?
 In step two you focus on listening.
 Gathering the other person’s perspectives and ideas, so that people understand where they are coming from.
 For a great step two, remember to use your probes.

-Ready for More Leadership Tips?
+Ready for More Tips for Effective Listening?